Lindydancer/font-lock-studio/README.md

 doesn't return -- Emacs hangs and all you can do is to kill it and restart.
-(I know from personal experience that it's not uncommon for functions that parse text to hang -- for example, when you have forgetten to check for the end-of-buffer.)
+(I know from personal experience that it's not uncommon for functions that parse text to hang -- for example, when you have forgotten to check for the end-of-buffer.)
 When using font-lock studio, you can simply press <kbd>C-q</kbd> to exit.

 If you have a source file that hangs Emacs when loaded, first